Pentagon Chief Calls For Ceasefire in Yemen

 "We want to see everybody around a peace table based on a ceasefire, based on a pullback from the border and then based on ceasing dropping of bombs," the secretary asserted.
 "This has got to end, we have to replace combat with compromise…It's time to stop this."

-In predictable fashion, Mattis stated Iran was "who keeps fueling this conflict, and they have to knock it off."
+In predictable fashion, Mattis stated that it is Iran "who keeps fueling this conflict, and they have to knock it off."

 An airstrike by the Arab coalition killed some 150 Houthi rebels near the port city of Hodeidah on Tuesday, Sputnik News reported.